Thermal Shell Performance

 - Enovative AutoHot on-demand hot water recirculating pumps.

-- Circa Lighting’s 100% energy-efficient LED lighting for all interior and exterior lighting
+- 100% energy-efficient LED lighting fixtures from Progress Lighting for all interior and exterior Kichler Lighting.

 - Signature Kitchen Suite ENERGY STAR®-rated appliances.